leinusi/Noah-Infinite-Universe/README.md

 ## ✨ Key Features
 1. **Personalized Style Transfer**
-   - Fine-tune Stable Diffusion v1.5 with LoRA (Low-Rank Adaptation) on your 5 uploaded photos
+   - Fine-tune personalized face embeddings on your five uploaded photos using our proprietary face-swap network enhanced with LoRA (Low-Rank Adaptation)
-   - Achieve ultra-realistic face swaps using the EasyFace plugin
+   - Leverage an optimized inference engine to deliver ultra-realistic swaps in seconds, complete with real-time previews of your creative results

 2. **Real-Time Progress & Interaction**
    - Vue 3 + TypeScript SPA communicates over WebSocket